SPPnP/spfxLoadingIndicator/README.md

 ## spfx-loading-indicator

 Sample SharePoint Framework (SPFx) webpart that demonstrates taking advantage of the Loading Indicator.
+More details can be found here: https://thechriskent.com/2017/05/22/taking-advantage-of-the-loading-indicator-in-the-sharepoint-framework/

 ### Building the code